makrai/notes/galassi1902-attention-overview.md

 Andrea Galassi, Marco Lippi, Paolo Torroni
 IEEE Transactions on Neural Networks and Learning Sys (2020) arXiv:1902.02181

-* we define a unified model for attention architectures in natural NLP with a focus on those designed [for] vector representations of the textual data
+* we define a unified model for attention architectures in NLP with a focus on those designed for vector representations of the textual data
 * taxonomy of attention models according to four dimensions:
   * representation of the input
   * compatibility function